 The only confusing thing about this format is that is went by a bunch of different names while it was on the market.
 Spectra, Image, and ‘type 1200’ all mean exactly the same thing.

-Because of the great cameras that tend to be fairly cheap, and the high sensitivity of the film, this is one of my favorite formats to shoot in.
+It’s too bad, because Spectra had great cameras that were relatively cheap.
 Examples of this kind of camera include the Polaroid Spectra System and the Spectra AF.
+RIP.

 Polaroid Peel-Apart